prashantpoudel745/Moviedetailsapi/README.md

 # IMDB Backend

-This is the backend for a Netflix clone application.
+This is the backend for a imdb application.
 It provides APIs for user authentication, movie/series management, and subscriptions.
 The frontend is yet to be developed.

 ## Features